Odeyalo-Netflix/Netflix-Authentication/README.md

   ```
   $ Clone this repo
   $ Update local.env file.
 Add to this file your JWT_TOKEN_SECRET_KEY, GOOLGE_CLIENT_ID and GOOLGE_CLIENT_SECRET.
+  $ Add to auth.build.local.sh ACCESS_TOKEN value and build bash script using chmod +x auth.build.local.sh;
+  $ Run script using: ./auth.build.local.sh
-  $ docker-compose up -d
+  $ Run docker-compose up -d or build and run auth.run.local.sh
   ```
-After following these 3 steps you will have a working service, that you can easy send requests to localhost:8090.
+After following these steps you will have a working service, that you can easily send requests to localhost:8090.